Port of Nantes: Cheviré

 The terminal consists of the Cheviré upstream quay, 305 m long, and the Cheviré downstream quay, 350 m long.
 It has two sand berths and a roll-on/roll-off (ro-ro) dock.

 Cheviré is the leading hub for imported lumber in France and hosts the country's largest concentration of equipment and professionals in the timber industry.
 Other types of traffic are handled in this zone, such as recycling products, particularly metals.
 Cheviré also includes a sand terminal.

-The terminal is also an urban logistics platform, located next to the Nantes ring road, close to Nantes Atlantique Airport, and directly connected to the road network.
+The terminal is also an urban logistics platform, next to the Nantes ring road, close to Nantes Atlantique Airport, and directly connected to the road network.
 It is linked to the rail network and, via the river, to the port terminals of Montoir-de-Bretagne (notably for transporting Airbus aircraft sections by barge), thanks to a ro-ro berth in operation since 2002.
 The Grand Port Maritime of Nantes Saint-Nazaire has been authorized to directly operate handling equipment at the Cheviré sites starting from 1 January 2023.

 The Cheviré coal, gas and oil power station operated here from 1954 to 1986.
 A 200 MWh / 100 MW grid battery is France's largest as of 2025.

 Cheviré Amont terminal, wooden boat in port.